5 Simple Routines to Keep Down Family Clutter

 #4.
 Sort The Papers As You Get Them.

 The number one type of clutter that my Clutter Cure students and readers bring to my attention is paper clutter.
 Papers come at us from all directions.
-Kids bring them home from school, they’re delivered in our mailbox daily, sent home with us from stores, work, etc.
+Kids bring them home from school, and they're delivered to our mailbox daily.
+They're sent home with us from stores, work, etc.

 I'm personally all about digitizing and going green!
 You can find out how in my Ultimate Guide To Decluttering Paper.
 I definitely recommend making this a priority in your home as well.
 However, for the papers that still come into your life and home on a regular basis, it's best to develop the simple routine of sorting them immediately and having a solid place to put them.

-This could mean having a recycle collection near the door for the junk mail, snapping photos of important letters, or immediately adding reminders and events to your schedule in order to throw out the hard copy.
-Your life will feel so much more put together if you’re not being haunted by papers.
+This could mean having a recycling collection near the door for junk mail, snapping photos of important letters, or immediately adding reminders and events to your schedule to throw out the hard copy.
+Your life will feel so much more put together if papers are not haunting you.

 #5.
 Keep A Shoe Rack At The Door.

-I love keeping a shoe rack by the door because it totally eliminates the issue of having shoes tumbled across the floor.
-Honestly, it’s much simpler too.
+I love keeping a shoe rack by the door because it totally eliminates the issue of shoes tumbling across the floor.
+Honestly, it's much simpler, too.
 Our shoes are right there when we need them!
-No need to “find them”.
+There's no need to "find them."

 Welcome